 For latest economic data refer to the Uruguay fact sheet [PDF 38 KB]

 Uruguay’s economy is highly dependent on agriculture and the economic cycles of its close trading partners and neighbours, Argentina and Brazil.
-It was catastrophically affected by the Argentine debt default in 2001 (Uruguay repaid its outstanding debt to the IMF in December 2006).
-Uruguay's economic ties with Asia, in particular China, have grown substantially; bilateral trade between Uruguay and China has grown by 42.6 per cent over the past five years.
+It was severely affected by the Argentine debt default in 2001 (Uruguay repaid its outstanding debt to the IMF in December 2006).
+Uruguay's economic ties with Asia, in particular China, have grown substantially.
 Brazil was Uruguay’s principal export destination in 2013 (taking some 18.9 per cent of Uruguay’s exports), followed by China (14.2 per cent) and Argentina (5.4 per cent).
 China surpassed Brazil to become Uruguay’s largest import source in 2013, with 16.9 per cent of Uruguay’s imports coming from China, 15.8 per cent coming from Brazil and 14.2 per cent from Argentina.

-The challenges for the Uruguayan government will be to reduce the budget deficit (an estimated4.5 per cent of GDP in 2013) and reduce inflation (estimated 8.5 per cent in 2013), while containing public-sector workers' wage demands, maintaining high levels of social spending and increasing investment in infrastructure.
-As part of a broader effort to regain investment-grade credit ratings, the government will also seek to reduce the public debt ratio from an estimated 52.3 per cent of GDP in 2011 to below 40 per cent by the end of Mujica's term in 2015.
-GDP growth will likely be sustained by continued domestic demand, strong trading links with Brazil, and Mujica's plan to boost infrastructure expenditure in railways, ports, telecommunications and energy (to reduce reliance on expensive oil imports) through public-private partnerships.
+The challenges for the Uruguayan government will be to reduce the budget deficit (an estimated 3.6 per cent of GDP in 2014) and reduce inflation (estimated 8.2 per cent in 2014), while containing public-sector workers' wage demands, maintaining high levels of social spending and increasing investment in infrastructure.
+As part of its successful effort to regain investment-grade credit ratings, Uruguay has also sought to reduce the public debt ratio from an estimated 52.3 per cent of GDP in 2011 to below 40 per cent.
+GDP growth will likely be sustained by continued domestic demand, strong trading links with China and Brazil, and Mujica's plan to boost infrastructure expenditure in railways, ports, telecommunications and energy (to reduce reliance on expensive oil imports) through public-private partnerships.
 Despite diversifying its trade and investment links away from Argentina in recent years, the weakening of the Argentine peso and a struggling Argentine economy are expected to weaken the Uruguayan manufacturing and services industries.

 Foreign direct investment (FDI)

-Uruguay's strong GDP growth, political stability and low corruption levels have made Uruguay an attractive destination for investment.
-FDI has increased substantially in recent years, particularly in agriculture, forestry and tourism.
-Uruguay led Latin America in FDI growth in 2010 and is expected to continue attracting foreign investment through concerted efforts which include increasing transparency and the new public-private partnership scheme.
-In 2012, FDI in Uruguay was estimated at US$2.7 billion, a five-fold increase over the 2000-2006 average.
+Uruguay's strong GDP growth, political stability and low corruption levels have made it an attractive destination for investment.
+FDI has increased substantially in recent years, particularly in utilities, telecoms and finance.
+Uruguay is expected to continue attracting foreign investment through concerted efforts which include increasing transparency and the new public-private partnership scheme.
+In 2013, FDI inflows into Uruguay was estimated at US$2.8 billion, a five-fold increase over the 2000-2006 average.
+FDI stocks in 2013 totalled more than US$20 billion.

-In July 2011, Congress approved public-private partnership legislation, which will create new opportunities to work with Uruguay.
-The new law allows the Uruguayan government to enter into individual contracts with private companies, including foreign companies, in areas such as mining, transportation and infrastructure.
+In July 2011, Congress approved public-private partnership legislation, which created opportunities to work with Uruguay.
+The law allows the Uruguayan government to enter into individual contracts with private companies, including foreign companies, in areas such as mining, transportation and infrastructure.

 The government of Uruguay has introduced additional incentives for foreign investors including corporate income tax exemptions (of up to 100 per cent of the investment), tax free zones, free ports, free transit of goods and no foreign exchange controls.